genular/pandora-backend/documentation/docker_images/README.md

 Command pre-installs basic genular dependencies from a Debian distribution and compile custom image out of it, that is than used latter on in Dockerfile.

-## Steps needed to publish parent genular image
+## Steps needed to publish PANDORA base image image

 After build is finished using `./make_image.sh` image will be compressed inside `./base_image/images` directory.